Wilmer & Gertie Penn Home

 Jack & Iris Sarradet Home

 This home, built for Jack and Iris Sarradet on North LaBauve, was constructed from lumber reclaimed from the boarding house in the Morley community.
 After the lumbering operations ceased at Morley, many structures, including the boarding house and various homes, were either demolished or moved elsewhere.
 The Sarradets lived in the reconstructed home, with their family, at the North LaBauve location for many years.
 Also located on the North LaBauve site was a garage apartment which housed the Sarradet sons during the years they were growing up in Back Brusly.
 As the sons married, some of them lived in the apartment with their wives before building their own homes.
 The home was later moved to face Allene Street on Sarradet property, once part of a 50 plus acre pecan orchard and farm until the tract was subdivided in the late 1960s.
 Rosemary Sarradet Babin and her husband, Walter, purchased the North LaBauve site and built their home there.
 After the Sarradet home was moved, it was renovated and the exterior was bricked, using bricks from Morley.
+My House Painter can also help you out in getting painting and renovation services.
 Jack, a WWI veteran, and Iris resided in home until their deaths.
 Their son, Earl, and his wife, Mary Janice, reside in the home today.
 They received a Town of Brusly Certified Landmark Plaque on December 7, 2008 for this home.

 Vaughan / Bres Home